Black Walnut Lumber: North America’s Premier Hardwood

 Working Properties and Hardness

 Beyond its looks, Black Walnut earns its reputation through how beautifully it works.
-It machines cleanly, holds detail, and responds well to all forms of finishing.
+It machines cleanly, holds detail, and responds well to nearly every finishing method.

-It’s rare to find a hardwood that performs this well across the board.
-Black Walnut’s even texture and moderate hardness make it equally loved by hand-tool and power-tool woodworkers alike.
+Black Walnut’s even texture and moderate hardness make it equally loved by hand tool purists and power tool woodworkers.

 Applications: Luxury by Nature